TheTrio/.dotfiles/Install_Arch.md

 Just so that I can copy paste commands while trying to set up a new device.
 A lot of this stuff is automated by the install script, but I still try and keep this detailed so that if and when the script does fail, I can manually setup everything.

+This guide gets outdated pretty fast given I experiment a lot with my setup, so things might not work as expected.

 ## Initial Setup

 ### Basic packages